thebeswick/pp_iac/circleci/lab4/README.md

 ### Lab part 2
-Now we are going to create a very simple workflow to run a Packer validate and build
+Now we are going to create a very simple workflow to run a Packer validate and build, and create the image on AWS

 1. Create a new GitHub repository called *circleci-lab4*
 2. Clone the repository to your laptop